bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > Pulse Sync: Minor tachycardia spike, followed by down-regulation post- veggie juice
 >
-> [ASSISTANT:] "Sir, she's here.
+> [ASSISTANT:] 'Sir, she's here.
 But the board... they're dead against this interview.
-Some of them are threatening to resign."
+Some of them are threatening to resign.'
 >
 > Photo frame interaction: biometric dabbing, blood fleck detected (not cleaned)
 >
 > Tone Analysis: Frustration veiled beneath nonchalance
 >
-> [CARMINE:] "Fuck 'em.
+> [CARMINE:] 'Fuck 'em.
 Let 'em go.
-They'll be crawling back in no time."
+They'll be crawling back in no time.'
 >
-> [ASSISTANT:] "Sir, you do understand... she's not aligned.
+> [ASSISTANT:] 'Sir, you do understand... she's not aligned.
 This journalist, she's off-network.
 We can't control her.
-The publication- "
+The publication- '
 >
 > [Snap Detected - Audio Spike 112.3 dB]
 >
 > Room Transformation Triggered: AR walls flush to NEX GEN chromeskin.
 Mafia antiques swallowed by smartglass and X-LED smoothing layers.
 >
-> [CARMINE:] "I have nothing to hide."
+> [CARMINE:] 'I have nothing to hide.'
 >
 > [ASSISTANT Wince Registered]
 >